What is Forest Bathing?

 The scientific data collected by these Forest Therapy Bases was compelling.
 And it led to the creation of over 60 bases dedicated to the practice, with plans to reach 100.

 Forest Bathing doesn’t have to happen in the deep wilderness; the Japanese deliberately designed the practice to take place at the edges of the forest, the ‘satoyama’ as they call it.
 The intention being for people to begin seeing the human world as part of nature, rather than something to separate.
 They also wanted to make the practice accessible to all, so deliberately avoided the need to take a long hike.
 I often do a form of Forest Bathing in my own garden (so I guess that’s garden bathing!).

 Benefits of Vitamin N

-A Way of Life
+Forest Bathing is a Way of Life

 Shintoism, the indigenous faith of the Japanese people, holds nature sacred.
 The people believe that if we humans respect nature, nature will respect us.
 Mountains peaks, deep valleys, and the wide ocean are viewed as dwellings for the divine, and other natural objects such as evergreen trees are considered to be symbols of divine spirits.
-Shinto translates directly into “Way of Kami” (Gods) and the most important Kami in Shinto are Amaterasu the sun goddess and the wind god Susanoo (what a brilliant name!).
+Shinto translates directly into “Way of Kami” (Gods).
+The most important Kami in Shinto are Amaterasu the sun goddess and the wind god Susanoo (what a brilliant name!).

-Modern Day Nature Connection around the world
+Modern Day Nature-based Mindfulness around the World

 The Forest Therapy Bases partner with large organisations such as Nissan and Mazda Motor Corporation, police unions, schools and music groups.